Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 <p class="caption">(\#fig:chtencombineddistribution)Simulated prices</p>
 </div>

 As you can see, It is easy to simulate distributions in R. You can use these tools to construct _Monte Carlo_ simulations for sophisticated what-if analysis.
 The following sections will cover fitting different models to data.
-There are libraries that will do much of this work for you if you are so inclined.
-Let's look at a few different potential fits for our data and begin with three common options:
+Some libraries will do much of this work.
+Let's look at a few other potential fits for our data and begin with three standard options:

 - An exponential fit
 - A polynomial fit